$0 Your Child's Top 5 Education Rights Under NZ Law

 Does a rural school have the same legal obligations as an Auckland school?

 Yes.
-Section 34 of the Education and Training Act 2020 makes no distinction based on school size, location, or decile.
-A school in Gore has the same obligation as a school in Ponsonby.
-The school may need to be creative about delivery — telehealth, itinerant specialists, RTLB coordination — but it cannot use geography as a reason to provide less.
+Sections 33–34 of the Education and Training Act 2020 do not create different education rights based on school size, location, or decile.
+A school in Gore has the same statutory framework as a school in Ponsonby.
+The school may need to be creative about delivery — telehealth, itinerant specialists, or RTLB coordination — but it cannot treat geography alone as a reason to provide less.

 What if the school says they don't have the resources?

-"We don't have the resources" is not a legal defence against providing reasonable accommodations.
-The correct response — which the Rights Compass templates help you make — is to ask the school to put in writing exactly which accommodations they're refusing and why each constitutes an unjustifiable hardship.
-Most schools, faced with that request, find the resources.
-The ones that don't have created the paper trail you need for escalation.
+"We don't have the resources" does not by itself answer whether the school has met its legal obligations.
+The correct response — which the Rights Compass templates help you make — is to ask the school to put in writing exactly which accommodations it is refusing and which Human Rights Act section 60 exception it relies on.
+A written response creates the paper trail you need for escalation.

 Can I use this alongside phone support from CCS Disability Action?